D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Bin Han} (M'15) received his B.E. degree in 2009 from the Shanghai Jiao Tong University, China, and his M.Sc. degree in 2012 from the Technische Universit\"at Darmstadt, Germany.
-In 2016 he was granted the Dr.-Ing. degree from the Kalsruhe Institute of Technology, Germany.
-Since July 2016 he has been working as postdoctoral research fellow and senior lecturer at the Institute of Wireless Communication, Technische Universit\"at Kaiserslautern, Germany.
-His research interests are in the broad area of wireless communication systems and signal processing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{ Bin Han} (M'15) received in 2009 his B.E. degree from Shanghai Jiao Tong University, M.Sc. in 2012 from Technische Universit\"at Darmstadt, and in 2016 the Dr.-Ing. degree from Kalsruhe Institute of Technology.
+Since July 2016 he has been with Technische Universit\"at Kaiserslautern, researching in the broad area of wireless networks and signal processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Oliver Holland} (S'02--M'06) is a senior researcher at King's College London.
-He is an internationally-renowned expert on TV white space and other spectrum sharing technologies, spectrum in general, and upcoming 5G mobile/wireless communication technologies, among other topics.
-He has led a number of high profile standards, regulatory activities, projects, and events, among other leaderships.
-He has achieved various accolades for his work, most recently creating and leading the team/submission/idea that won the \euro0.5 Mio.
-European Union Collaborative Spectrum Sharing Prize. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{ Vincenzo Sciancalepore} (S'11--M'15) received his M.Sc. degree in Telecommunications Engineering and Telematics Engineering in 2011 and 2012, respectively, whereas in 2015, he received a double Ph.D. degree.
+Currently, he is a senior 5G researcher at NEC Laboratories Europe, focusing on network virtualization and network slicing challenges. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Vincenzo Sciancalepore} (S'11--M'15) received his M.Sc. degree in Telecommunications Engineering and Telematics Engineering in 2011 and 2012, respectively, whereas in 2015, he received a double Ph.D. degree.
-Currently, he is a 5G researcher at NEC Laboratories Europe GmbH in Heidelberg, focusing his activity on network virtualization and network slicing challenges.
-He was also the recipient of the national award for the best Ph.D. thesis in the area of communication technologies (Wireless and Networking) issued by GTTI in 2015. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{ Oliver Holland} (S'02--M'06) is a senior researcher at King's College London.
+He is an internationally-renowned expert on TVWS and other spectrum sharing technologies, spectrum in general, and upcoming 5G wireless communication technologies, among other topics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Mischa Dohler} (S'99--M'03--SM'07--F'14) is currently a Full Professor in wireless communications with King's College London, the Head of the Centre for Telecommunications Research, and a Co-Founder and a member of the Board of Directors of the smart city pioneer Worldsensing.
+\begin{IEEEbiography}[{ }]{ Mischa Dohler} (S'99--M'03--SM'07--F'14) is currently Full Professor in wireless communications with King's College London, the Head of the Centre for Telecommunications Research.
 He was a Distinguished Lecturer of the IEEE.
-He was the Editor-in-Chief of the Transactions on Emerging Telecommunications Technologies and the Transactions on the Internet of Things.
+He was the Editor-in-Chief of the Transactions on Emerging Telecommunications Technologies and the Transactions on the Internet of Things. \end{IEEEbiography}